 The backpack is also equipped with a convenient emergency whistle which is placed on the chest strap buckle.

 I used the backpack on the Ulfarsfell, Helgafell and Mount Esja trails.
 I must say that I can’t find one single flaw in it.
 It has always proven to be a comfortable and functional backpack.
 The Osprey Talon 44 provides convenient pockets, well-considered attachment points and a back panel which provides superb ventilation.
 I would recommend this amazing backpack to every hiker, mountaineer or climber.

-Note: The Osprey Talon 44 backpack has been redesigned in early 2017.
+Note: The Osprey Talon 44 backpack has been redesigned in spring 2021.
 The new model is equipped with improved backpanel and hip belt.